Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/masking.rst

 This allows for deforming the main spline in almost any way, and the feather will be updated automatically to reflect that change.
-For example if there's just rotation of the spline, feather would stay completely unchanged.
+For example if there is just rotation of the spline, feather would stay completely unchanged.
 If one point's feather is moved, the other feathers will be automatically stretched uniformly along that segment and the overall shape will be almost the same as artists would want it to be.